danpla/dpscreenocr/tools/app_launcher_unix/readme.txt

 library at runtime (you will usually need to do this for libstdc++), the bundled library should be packaged especially:

-  * Add a "fallback" directory in LAUNCHER_LIB_DIR_PATH.
-The word "fallback" in this context means "a fallback library to be used if the system one is older".
+  * Add a "fallback" directory in the "lib_dir" path from CFG file.
+    The word "fallback" in this context means "a library to be used if the system one is older".

   * Add a directory inside "fallback" that has the same name as the